quicwg/base-drafts/draft-ietf-quic-http.md

   ({{frame-push-promise}})
 - Placeholders, identified by a Placeholder ID

-A reference to zero indicates a dependency on the root of the tree.
+An element can depend on another element or on the root of the tree.
 A reference to an element which is no longer in the tree is treated as a reference to the root of the tree.

 Only a client can send PRIORITY frames.
 A server MUST NOT send a PRIORITY frame.